 At least once a year, staff will inform the State Advisory Committee on Historic Preservation of projects that have been selected for grant funding at a regular meeting of the Committee.
-The Committee may review this information and comment or make policy recommendations.
-Staff will make the date of this review known to the press and to anyone who has asked to be informed of it.
-Government agencies or the public may comment on allocation policy at this or any other regular meeting of the committee.
+The Committee may review this information and comment or

 Stat.
-Auth.: ORS Ch.
-390 Stats.
-Implemented: 358.622 Hist: PR 3-1981, f. & ef.
+Auth.: ORS 390 Stats.
+Implemented: ORS 358.622 Hist: PR 3-1981, f. & ef.
 2-26-81